 Did you know you can get you own Medicare card from the age of 15?
 For more information on this click here

-For more information on how to get a Health Care Card and your eligibility please visit this link:
+For more information on how to get a Health Care Card and your eligibility please visit the Services Australia website.

 If you have any questions about this process or would like further information, please contact us to discuss with one of our friendly staff.

-If you are waiting for a call or an appointment, please check out some of the community resources below:
+If you are waiting for an appointment or want to access alternative supports now, please check out the services below:

 eheadspace - Free, confidential, over the phone or online counselling service provided by headspace.
-1800 650 890 or eheadspace.org.au
+Available 9am-1am (Melbourne time) 7 days a week fir a 1-on-1 chat with a trained clinician.
+1800 650 890 or eheadspace

 Kids Helpline - Free, private and confidential 24/7 phone and online counselling service for young people aged 5-25 years.
 1800 55 1800 or kidshelpline.com.au

 Beyond Blue - If you’re going through a hard time right now, the Beyond Blue Support Service is available 24/7 for brief counselling.
 Most calls last around 20 minutes.
 Get free, confidential counselling over the phone or online support.
 1300 224 636 or Get mental health support - Beyond Blue